Taste Your Way Through Thailand: An Interview with Author Naomi Duguid

 I’m not exactly sure how one becomes a “culinary anthropologist,” but I’m positive that it’s a title worth envying.

-I recently caught up with the globetrotting culinary expert and author of Hot Sour Salty Sweet, about the cuisine of the countries that line the Mekong River, to discuss the culinary offerings of Southeast Asia, the unique treat that is Thai tea and the best way to immerse yourself in Chiang Mai, her home away from home.
+Her book Hot Sour Salty Sweet dives into the cuisine of the countries that line the Mekong River.
+Read more below as she discusses with us the culinary offerings of Southeast Asia, the unique treat that is Thai tea and the best way to immerse yourself in Chiang Mai, her home away from home.

 You’ve travelled extensively across Asia, from Myanmar to Vietnam, Laos, Cambodia and Thailand, to name a few.
 Of all the places you’ve been, how did you decide on Chiang Mai as your “Asia-home” away from home?

 Chiang Mai is such a cosmopolitan, liveable place.
 It’s not a huge city, but it’s large enough to be dynamic, it has a university, etc.

 Unfortunately, I haven’t had the chance to spend much time there lately as I’ve been working on my new book, Taste of Persia, but I’m looking forward to returning after the tour to my apartment in Chiang Mai.

 When you’re living/spending time in Chiang Mai – what are your beloved local spots?
 Your favourite place for an authentic meal?

 My favourite place to eat is always at the market.
 I visit Talat Wararot, Chiang Mai’s oldest market a lot.
 Muang Mai Market is the main, big wholesale market that I love to take groups to, it’s fabulous and a must-see for anyone interested in food and cuisine.